 If the Liberty Bell only used one N, then that’s good enough for me.
 Crazy right?
 There’s even a place in the Constitution where it’s spelled without the double n.
 Luckily for historical re-enactors and grammar nerds, the top candy in this state presents no such dilemma.
 Only one way to spell candy canes.
 Pez comes in second.
 Reese cups third.

 The official dance of the state of South Carolina is the Shag.
 The best shaggers create the illusion of slippery feet and rubber knees.
-I don’t know nothing bout that, but I do know that Pez makes their knees weak during the holiday season.
-M&M’s comes in second, Starburst third.
+Hm.
+I don’t know nothing bout that, but I do know that M&M’s makes their knees weak during the holiday season.
+Peppermint Bark comes in second, Pez third.

 South Dakota is allegedly the least sleep-deprived state in the country.
 That could be why they make such wise decisions on holiday candy.
 Reese’s Mini Cups takes the number one spot, with Reese’s Pieces at number two.
 Can’t go wrong with ol’ Reese.